 If you are renovating an older house, be alert to unexpected sources of asbestos.
-Get a professional opinion before starting the renovation.
+Get a professional opinion before starting the renovation and hire a professional to conduct the removal.
 Power-sanding floor tiles, plaster walls or partitions made partly from asbestos can release dangerous quantities of inhalable fibres into the air.

 How can I keep myself and others safe?

 If you must handle small amounts of damaged asbestos materials in your home there are steps you can take to protect yourself and others.

 - Always wear a properly fitted approved face mask, gloves and disposable coveralls taped at the sleeve and pant cuff to do this work.

 - Take extra care to contain any dust using a drop sheet and a sealed plastic shroud to isolate the work space.

 - To prevent creating more dust, wet down the materials with care and avoid cutting or damaging asbestos materials further.

 - Clean up any dust using a wet cloth.
 Do not use a vacuum cleaner to collect asbestos dust, as most vacuum bags allow the smaller, more dangerous fibres to pass through the collection bag and back into the air.

 - Seal asbestos wastes in a plastic bag and contact your municipality or the B.C.
 Ministry of Environment about safe disposal.